hashicorp/terraform-website/content/source/docs/github-actions/common-tasks/index.html.md

 ---
 layout: "github-actions"
-page_title: "Workflows - Terraform GitHub Actions"
+page_title: "Common Tasks - Terraform GitHub Actions"
-sidebar_current: "docs-github-actions-common-actions"
 ---

 # Configuration

 Terraform GitHub Actions are designed to be configurable for most workflows.

-See the links below for examples of common workflows.
+However, some Terraform features require slightly different configuration when used in GitHub Actions.
+See the links below for examples of how to use various Terraform features within GitHub Actions.

 - [Backends](./backends.html)
 - [Terraform Versions](./terraform-versions.html)